tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 **Make sure you follow all the steps and instructions listed above!**

 >**More on `Git Ignore` and `License` options**
 > * Selecting the **`Git Ignore`** option will create a hidden file caled .gitignore.
-This file allows you to specify if there are files which you would like to store in your local repository but not store in version control.
-You can learn more about ignoring files [here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files)
+This file allows you to specify if there are files which Git should ignore.
+For example, you want Git to ignore very large files, because Git can get slow with very large files (for example, a file larger than 10Mb-100Mb).
-> * The **`License`** option lets you add an open-source license to a LICENSE file in your repository.
-You can find out more about licenses [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)

 Voila!
 You now have your first Git repo!